HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Method

 \paragraph{Label modification.} Shapes in the test set whose part structures and geometries differ significantly from those in the train set are less likely to be labeled accurately by the network.
-These shapes can be regarded as outliers in the label regression task and they can be especially valuable in fine-tuning the prediction network.
+These shapes can be regarded as outliers in the label regression task, but they can be especially valuable during fine-tuning.
 Human intervention is inevitable in this situation to correct the labels.
-Specifically, the shapes provided to the label modification module are collected from two sets: the $Q_1=20$ shapes with the lowest label probabilities from the LC proposals, and those shapes that failed the user verification step more than $H=2$ times.
-We feed these shapes into our part annotation interface and ask users to modify the incorrect labels.
+Specifically, the shapes provided to the label modification module are collected from two sets: \fg{the $Q_1=20$ LC proposals with the lowest mean label probabilities, and those shapes that failed user verification more than $H=2$ times.} We ask users to modify the incorrect labels using our modification interface.

 In our part annotation interface, labels are organized hierarchically so users can quickly look up the correct labels.
 The label-to-color mapping table is also provided to help find the incorrect labels.
 More details about this interface are provided in the supplementary material.